 The last key moment that your shopper looks for is whether or not they are getting a good deal on that vehicle.
 Half of car shoppers with mobile devices use their smartphones at dealerships to check if they are getting a good price for their vehicle.
 One commonly used website is Kelley Blue Book.
 Kelley Blue Book is a shoppers’ most trusted pricing website for both new and used vehicles, and if the dealership’s price is not close to what this website is valuing for the vehicle, there may be a chance that your shopper will choose to go to a dealership that does offer that pricing.

 As a dealership, it is important to understand the car buying journey from the perspective of a shopper.
 Year over year, the use of digital tools are increasing due to technology.
 Shoppers are beginning to do most of their shopping using the internet, social media, and video platforms.
-In knowing the five key auto micro-moments, it is imperative for your dealership to include these tips to help your shopper have the best online experience before stepping into your showroom.
+In knowing both the five steps in the car buying journey along with the five key auto micro-moments, it is imperative for your dealership to include these tips to help your shopper have the best online experience before stepping into your showroom.
 As you follow these steps, you should think about how your dealership can meet the needs of your shoppers.